6 drugs you should not take with Ozempic

 4. Oral medications and supplements

-Still, it’s important to tell your healthcare provider before starting Ozempic about any medications you take orally, including any prescription drugs or over-the-counter medications, supplements, herbs, or vitamins.
+Still, it’s important to tell your healthcare provider about all the medications you take before starting Ozempic, especially oral prescription or OTC drugs, supplements, herbs, or vitamins.
 They may have recommendations for how to adjust your dosage to avoid any adverse effects.

 5. Alcohol

-Currently, no studies have looked into the effects of mixing alcohol with Ozempic.
-To be safe, you may want to limit or avoid drinking alcohol while taking Ozempic to prevent any interactions.
-Alcohol and Ozempic can both lower blood sugar, so taking them together could increase the risk of hypoglycemia — particularly for people with type 2 diabetes who are also taking insulin.
+Alcohol and Ozempic can both lower blood sugar, so taking them together could increase the risk of hypoglycemia — particularly for people with type 2 diabetes who take insulin or any other drug that lowers blood sugar.

 Currently, no foods are known to interact with Ozempic.
-However, fried or greasy foods may exacerbate some of the side effects of Ozempic, or create similar symptoms like nausea, heartburn, bloating, or gas.
+However, fried or greasy foods may worsen some of the side effects of Ozempic or create overlapping symptoms like nausea, heartburn, bloating, or gas.

-If you experience nausea while taking Ozempic, Novo Nordisk, the manufacturer of Ozempic, recommends the following:
+If you have nausea while taking Ozempic, try the following:

 • Eat bland, low-fat foods like crackers and rice